qbleuse/RubiksCube/README.md

 		...
 ```

-It is a simple method that just spawn a cube if each coordinate is equal 0 or size, which means the nb of cube that we have is less than size x size x size, it is (8 [nb of corner cubes] + 12 [nb of edges of the cube] x (size - 2) + (size - 2)²).
+It is a simple method that just spawn a cube if each coordinate is equal 0 or size, which means the nb of cube that we have is less than size x size x size, it is (8 [nb of corner cubes] + 12 [nb of edges of the cube] x (size - 2) + 6 x (size - 2)²).
 With that we get this result :

 !["Creation Cube"](ScreenShots/CreationCube.png)